-Frequently Asked Questions (FAQs) for Rice Undergraduate Gmail
+Frequently Asked Questions (FAQs) for Rice Undergraduate and Graduate Gmail accounts

 A. Vanity addresses are connected to your account, and they're synchronized twice a day.
 You can look people up in Google Contacts by their vanity addresses, and you can use them to add people to Google Docs or to Google Calendar events.

 However, you cannot by default send emails from a vanity address - if you want to do so, you have to specifically add it as an address you can send from.
 Receiving mail sent to a vanity alias will still work fine - Rice takes care of that before the messages ever make it to Google.

 Note: When you set up your vanity address so that you can send mail from it, you also have the option of specifying a different Reply-To: address.

 A. Rice GSuite for Education accounts are available only to current undergraduates or graduate students attending Rice University.You should plan ahead when you are about to graduate.
 In the fall after graduation, you receive an email notifying you that your account will be deleted in January.
 Any email, data, photos, or shared files associated with your account will also be deleted.
 For example, if you are employed as a student worker at Rice and used Google docs to share files with your department, this information will be deleted.
 Create a back-up for the department.

 Visit the Alumni website for services after graduation.

 A. As long as you've set your Google password, you can setup most mail clients to view your Rice Gmail.
 See Google's documentation on where to point an